10yard/dkafe/readme.md

 #### Joystick Controls

-Joystick controls are disabled by default.
-Set `USE_JOYSTICK = 1` to enable joystick controls.
+Joystick controls are enabled by default.
+Set `USE_JOYSTICK = 0` to disable joystick controls.
 The up, down, left, right controls are automatically mapped from the DPAD and first detected joystick axis.
 Buttons can be customised in the settings.txt file as per the following example.
 Button numbers 0-19 relate to the first joystick and 20-39 relate to the second joystick.